briangonzalez/cocoa-rack/README.md

 Try example app
 ------------
-Fire up your terminal and run.
+Fire up your terminal and run the following.
 This will clone the repo and run the example bundled application.

 ```bash
 # Clone the repo.